 Not only can you prepare main dishes with Worcestershire sauce, but you can also use it to make drinks such as Bloody Mary as well.
+This will make the perfect companion with crab cakes.
 Worcestershire is truly multifunctional.

 Bloody mary contains alcohol, tomato juice, Worcestershire sauce and several other ingredients.
 And it’s one of the world’s most famous cocktails.